Hampden recognises that certain words and phrases as used in the Lloyd's market are not straightforward and need clarification.

 Administration of a book once no new risks are being accepted or the insurer has ceased trading.

 Business upon which claims generally arise and settle quickly.
 Therefore the result of writing this type of business is usually determined more quickly than long tail business.
 The majority of property insurance is short tail.

-HAL clients participate on these via Special Purpose Syndicates (SPS).
-Originally designed to assume certain catastrophe property risks, such as US earthquake or US hurricane, from a specific reinsurer and to run in the short-term while rates remain attractive.
+HAL clients participate on these via Special Purpose Arrangements (SPAs).
+Originally designed to assume certain catastrophe property risks, such as US earthquake or US hurricane from a specific reinsurer and to run in the short-term while rates remain attractive.

 An insurance market where prevalent prices are low, and terms and conditions offered by insurers are less restrictive.